Midsole of a shoe: Every athlete should know this!

 When it comes to midsoles, high-performance footwear consists of materials such as—EVA (ethylene vinyl acetate), Polyurethane (PU), TPU (Thermoplastic Polyurethane), Boost Foam, Zoom Air and Gel.

 With every material performing its unique purpose, different types of shoes can serve different requirements.
-So, what kind of terrain are Timberland boots designed for?
-Or what environments do the Skechers kicks fit best in?
+So, what kind of terrains are Timberland boots suitable for?
+Or what environments do your Skechers kicks fit best in?
 Or what can you do with an Adidas Cricup?
 Well, all of it depends on the type of material and how it has been used in the sole.

 EVA (ethylene vinyl acetate)

-- Why is EVA popular in footwear?
-EVA is very compressible and easy to handle during manufacture.
+• EVA is very compressible and easy to handle.
 The same material may be used for high-density alpine boots and low-density walkers.

 PU (Polyurethane)